 W3 Total Cache improves the user experience of your site by improving your server performance, caching every aspect of your site, reducing the download times and providing transparent content delivery network (CDN) integration.

 This plugin allows you to do the following: 1.
 Change the order that your plugins are loaded.
 2. Selectively disable plugins by any post type or WordPress managed URL.
 3. Adds grouping to the plugin admin age.

 Last but not least, the job that was used to require a web admin to handle manually now can be automatically solved with plugins.
 WP-Optimize is the one I want to mention.

 For some People running WordPress, the use of phpMyAdmin appears to be a risky thing.
 There’s just too many options.
 This plugin lets you do just one simple task: optimize the tables of your database, to reduce their overhead.

-WP Optimize provides a list of features that will help you clean the trash from your WordPress database such as unpublished posts, unapproved comments, spams, trackbacks, pingbacks and many other things that you might not notice about.
+WP-Optimize provides a list of features that will help you clean the trash from your WordPress databases such as unpublished posts, unapproved comments, spams, trackbacks, pingbacks and many other things that you might not notice.